tmoosting/Schemer/README.md

 </sub>

-A data framework with Unity application that translates political settings through an SQLite database into political hierarchies which can be acted upon to simular political power dynamics.
+A data framework with Unity application that translates political settings through an SQLite database into political hierarchies which can be acted upon to simulate political power dynamics.

 Original research question: